kazamatzuri/claude-settings/readme.md

 ## sources
-Some of the files were taken from: https://github.com/centminmod/my-claude-code-setup design reviewer comes from here: https://github.com/OneRedOak/claude-code-workflows
+Some of the files were taken from: https://github.com/centminmod/my-claude-code-setup design reviewer comes from here: https://github.com/OneRedOak/claude-code-workflows also thanks to Jeff for the second-opinion command.

 ## Claude Code Slash Commands